tobe2098/stock-tracker/README.md

 - Store API keys in settings, dialogue box window (settings) to add them when not found at first.
 Move the key code to mainwindow, and to the datafetcher we just give the keys directly.
 DONE
 - Settings functional for api keys for now.
 DONE
 - Semi Frequent storage of settings.
 DONE
+- Load json from API query for history (try to make it a rich query, intra and interday) DONE

-- Heatmap fetch all quotes at startup
+- Heatmap fetch all quotes at startup DONE

+- When swapping between charts, keep the scale stored
+- If there is at least one chart, delete placeholder
 - When clock counter is 0, it should show how many requests we have left.
 - Settings for window dimensions.
-- Load json from API query for history (try to make it a rich query, intra and interday) DONE
 - Review annotations for what can be done (findstock and update without deleting, sorted stocks)
 - Graph button for
 - Ability to track your portfolio (introduce manually, stored).